scientist-labs/spellkit/README.md

 ### Skip Patterns

 SpellKit can automatically skip certain patterns to avoid "correcting" technical terms, URLs, and other special content.
-Inspired by Aspell's filter modes, these patterns are applied when `guard: :domain` is enabled.
+Inspired by Aspell's filter modes, these patterns are automatically applied when configured.

 **Available skip patterns:**